 2) How do I grow beyond the obvious limitations of my preferences?

-One of the most obvious implications of Jung’s Psychological Type model is that our two Type preferences determine our strengths, but conversely the non-preferred function-attitudes create “blind spots” of varying significance for our ability to function in the world.
+One of the most compelling implications of Jung’s Psychological Type model is that our two Type preferences determine our strengths, but conversely the non-preferred function-attitudes create “blind spots” of varying significance for our ability to function in the world.
 Graves puts it well when he refers to continuous interaction between our psyche and the “Life Conditions” in which we find ourselves.
 Our underlying Type preferences predispose us to build mental models consistent with our Type.
 If the models provide a good fit for coping with our current life conditions, we thrive and development may stagnate.
 For example, SJ adolescents find their natural styles a much better fit with the life conditions predominating in our current education system.
 Those preferring SP or N are continually stretched when coping with bureaucratic school structures.
 N’s often blossom when moving to a University structure that fits well with their abstract thinking.
 Artisans (SP), on the other hand, may find compatible life conditions in trade schools and community colleges where active, hands-on learning is emphasized.

 Since adult development involves expanding our capability to work with our non-preferences when appropriate, it’s tempting to think that children should be encouraged to practice non-preferred functions early on.
 However, evidence suggests that’s not optimal development.
 First you need to become who you were born to be.
 Then, after establishing a firm base in adolescence, development can begin.

 Research shows that lack of clearly self-identified Type in adolescence is correlated with poor school performance and delinquency.
 What appears to be most important is developing a consistent, repeatable approach to the universe.
 A critically important idea of Modernity has been the concept that our material conditions improve in direct relation to how closely our mental models actually correspond to the underlying reality of the universe.
 If an adolescent has an inconsistent approach to decision-making, it’s like trying to control your weight using a broken scale that gives random errors.
-I can loose with a scale that’s always too high or too low, but to get results, the method has to be consistent.
+I can lose with a scale that’s always too high or too low, but to get results, the method has to be consistent.

 We tend to focus on iNtuition and Sensing as our pathways to observing our universe.
 However, even for dominant perceivers, what we observe is always shaded by our decision-making preferences.
 Those with preference for Introverted Thinking look at the physical aspects of life conditions.
 At the opposite extreme, Extraverted Feeling preferences concentrate on the interpersonal and social landscape.